pa4080/mw-PrivateWikiAccessControl/README.md

     # PrivateWikiAccessControl implementation
     #
     # '${wikiDBName}' - is the database name of this wiki, it is used as cookie parameter.
-    # 'action=(categorytree|query&format|query&titles)' - regex of whitelisted api queries.
+    # 'action=(categorytree|query&format|query&titles)' - regex of whitelisted API requests.
     #
-    # "/wl.api.php" - the url of our Whitelist API where the anonymous user's requests will be redirected
+    # "/wl.api.php" - the url of Whitelist API where the anonymous user's requests will be redirected.
-    # "/mw.api.php" - the url of MediaWiki API where our Whitelist API will make the requests
+    # "/mw.api.php" - the url of MediaWiki's API where our Whitelist API will do its requests.
     #
-    # The expression '${wikiDBName}UserName=[a-zA-Z0-9]+;.*${wikiDBName}UserID=[1-9]+' will match to the cookie
+    # The expression '${wikiDBName}UserName=[a-zA-Z0-9]+;.*${wikiDBName}UserID=[1-9]+' will match
-    # of the logged in users.
-So '!${wikiDBName}UserName=...' will match to the users that are not logged in.
+    # to the cookie of the logged in users.
+    # So '!${wikiDBName}UserName=...' will match to the users that are not logged in.
-    # This is the main trigger of the request redirections made by anonymous users.
+    # This is the main trigger of the request's redirections made by anonymous users.

     Alias "/mw.api.php" "${wikiDocumentRoot}/api.php"
     Alias "/wl.api.php" "${wikiDocumentRoot}/extensions/PrivateWikiAccessControl/PrivateWikiAccessControl.api.php"